orchest/orchest/docs/source/getting_started/installation.rst

    hard to play well with other software already installed on the cluster, e.g, argo, etc.

 .. note::
-   authentication is disabled in default installation.
+   Authentication is disabled in default installation.

 .. tip::
    🎉 Now that you have installed Orchest, be sure to check out the :ref:`quickstart tutorial
    <quickstart>`.